 Sexual misconduct is in violation of the BTC Campus Code of Conduct, as well as a violation of State and Federal laws.
 BTC will not tolerate sexual assault, sexual harassment, domestic violence, dating violence, stalking, or other forms of sexual misconduct.
-In addition to possible civil and criminal charges, any student who is found guilty of sexual misconduct, based on a preponderance of the evidence following appropriate BTC judicial proceedings - will be subject to disciplinary procedures (see Campus Code of Conduct).
+In addition to possible civil and criminal charges, any student who is found guilty of sexual misconduct, based on a preponderance of the evidence - following appropriate BTC judicial proceedings - will be subject to disciplinary procedures (see Campus Code of Conduct).
 Suspension or dismissal from the college is the maximum penalty BTC may impose on students.
-In the case of an allegation of sexual harassment on the part of a college employee, the disciplinary review may result in counseling, suspension and/or termination of employment.
+In the case of a sustained report of sexual harassment on the part of a college employee, the disciplinary review may result in counseling, oral or written warning, suspension and/or termination of employment.

 BTC utilizes procedures that provide prompt, fair, and impartial investigation and resolution in cases involving domestic violence, dating violence, sexual assault, sexual harassment, and stalking.
 These procedures are carried out by officials who receive specific annual training.
-See Title IX Grievance Procedures on page 16 for additional information.
+See Title IX Grievance Procedures on page 22 for additional information.

 BTC attempts to foster a safe learning and working environment for all members of the campus community.
-In compliance with the requirements outlined in the Violence Against Women Reauthorization Act and Title IX, BTC's primary prevention program (see definition of Primary Prevention Program on Page 27) for all in-coming students is the Campus Clarity Think About It training.
-College staff are also required to complete sexual misconduct prevention training.
+In compliance with the requirements outlined in the Violence Against Women Reauthorization Act and Title IX, BTC's primary prevention program (see definition of Primary Prevention Program on Page 33) for all in-coming students is the Campus Clarity Think About It training.
+All College staff are also required to complete sexual misconduct prevention training.
 These training programs describe safe and positive options for bystander intervention; information on prevention and risk reduction; and college policies and procedures in the event a sex offense occurs.
 BTC strives to make the campus a safe and responsible place by educating the campus community about preventing, reporting, and seeking victim resources in regard to sexual violence, dating violence, domestic violence, and instances of stalking.

-Response to Sexual Assault
+Response to Sexual Assault & VAWA Offenses

-If you or someone you know is the victim of sexual assault, report it immediately to the police.
+If you or someone you know is the victim of sexual assault, dating violence, domestic violence, or stalking, report it immediately to the police.
 It is important to preserve evidence by contacting the police (911) as soon as possible after the crime.
-BTC Safety personnel should also be notified as soon as practical of any incident of sexual assault or sexual misconduct that occurs on campus.
+BTC Safety personnel should also be notified as soon as practical of any incident of sexual assault, sexual misconduct, dating or domestic violence, and stalking that occurs on campus.
 The well-being of the victim is the primary concern of the College and counselors will assist victims in notifying the appropriate law enforcement authorities when a crime occurs.
 Counselors are located in College Services, Room 106, and can be reached by phone at 360.752.8450.
+Upon receiving a report of an incident of sexual misconduct, dating or domestic violence, and stalking that occurs on campus, BTC will provide written notification to the student or employee about existing counseling, health, and mental health services; victim advocacy; legal assistance; visa and immigration assistance; student financial aid; and other available services for victims both within the institution and in the community.

 Victims of sexual assault may request a change in their academic and working schedule on campus after an incident takes place, if such changes are reasonably available.
+Requests for a change in academic and work schedules (work-study) should be directed to the office of the Vice President of Student Services.
 BTC prohibits retaliation by the college or any official of the college against any individual for exercising his/her rights or responsibilities under any provision of the Clery Act of the Campus SaVE Act.